15143 Hwy #1 Wilmot Nova Scotia B0P 1R0

 If a designated holiday falls on a Saturday or Sunday, then the holiday will be observed on the Monday following.
 If any of these holidays fall on your child’s regular scheduled day then payment is still required.
 JRCC is closed on the following holidays:

 JRCC will not close for winter storms unless traveling is deemed dangerous and announced by RCMP, Department of Transportation or other such official.
-JRCC will have an announcement on the radio or website, Magic 94.9 as well as our voice mail will indicate closure and you may receive a text to notify you of the closure.
-If roads are bad and the centre is opened it may be operating on limited teachers.
-If you decide to keep your child at home please call the centre and leave a message by 9:30 a.m.
-If adequate numbers of teachers are not available you or the person who is dropping off your child will be required to stay with your child until teacher/child ratios are met.
+JRCC will have an announcement on the radio or website, Magic 94.9 as well as our voice mail will indicate closure and you may receive a text or email to notify you of the closure.
+If roads are bad and the centre is opened, it may be operating on limited teachers.
+The protocol for storm days is below:

 A staff member will record the required arrival and departure times sign-in sheet each day your child attends JRCC.
 Your child is expected to attend each day according to their set days in order to benefit fully from the program designed for your child’s social and cognitive growth.

-JRCC may be closed, but not always, during the Christmas season from Dec 25 to Jan 1.
-JRCC will re-open the next business day following New Year’s Day.
+JRCC may be closed, but not always, during the Christmas season.
 Parents will be informed ahead of time if there will be an extended closure.

 Children enrolled are entitled to the same amount of days for the duration of a normal week of attendance.
 For example, a child that attends 4 days a week is entitled to 4 days vacation.